-Administrative Guidelines for Implementing President's Directive Number 11
+Administrative Guidelines for Implementing CSU Hospitality Policy (ICSUAM1301.00)

-These guidelines implement Presidential Directive 11, which addresses hospitality expenditures, regardless of amount, related to food and beverage; event attendance; get-well gestures; gifts, awards and promotional items; entertainment services; memberships in social organizations; and memorial donations.
+These guidelines implement ICSUAM policy number 1301.00 - Hospitality, which addresses hospitality expenditures, regardless of amount, related to food and beverage; event attendance; get-well gestures; gifts, awards and promotional items; entertainment services; memberships in social organizations; and memorial donations.

 - be in accordance with IRS guidelines, State regulations, and CSU policies;

 - be directly related to, or associated with, the active conduct of official university business;